SCECcode/pycsep/docs/getting_started/installing.rst

     Also python 3.7 is required.

 3. Navigate to repo ``cd csep2`` (If you are not already there...)
-4. Install editable version of package ``pip install -e .``
+4. Install editable version of package ``pip install .``

 You can verify the installation works by opening a python interpreter and typing ``import csep``.
 If you see no errors the installation worked.

 Additionally, you can run the test suite by navigating to the project root directory and running ``./run_tests.sh``.
 The test suite requires a properly configured environment to run correctly.

-With this editable installation you can freely edit the package and have the changes propagate to the python installation.

 .. note::
     If you need to install this package on a Linux system we recommend to use a Ubuntu Linux v18.04 LTS based system.
-    The prerequsites for using this package by venv are the linux packages:
+    The prerequisites for using this package by venv are the linux packages:

       * ``build-essential``
       * ``python3-dev``